 “Hey!
 You did really well in there, I was pretty surprised?
 Even impressed… You smile a lot and laugh a lot and I don’t know… I guess I never really placed you as someone that knew what was going on around here but you proved me wrong tonight!”

 I didn’t know if I had just been patted on the back or slapped in the face.
-That was my first encounter with lateral violence, and it has stuck with me through my entire career.
+That was my first encounter with lateral violence, and it has stuck with me throughout my entire career.
 Lateral violence continues to be pervasive in hospitals though seemingly unrecognized and underreported.
-Nurse to Nurse, Nurse to CNA, CNA to Nurse, Nurse to Students, Nurse to Recruiter (ah hem).
+Nurse to Nurse, Nurse to CNA, CNA to Nurse, Nurse to Students, Nurse to Recruiter (ah-hem).
 So Why does this happen?
 How can we deal with it, or even stop it?
 How have YOU recognized lateral violence on your unit and what have you done about it?

 Lateral violence can be verbal or nonverbal.
 My heart goes out to the Gypsies, who have both recently posted about lateral violence at their current assignments.
 Harsh body language, racial slurs, Emails, gossip … any form of displaced aggression that causes you to feel insecure, bullied, or upset is inappropriate and should be deemed lateral violence.

-Maybe this is a redundant question; it has yet to be discovered why people displace aggression or insecurities onto their peers.
+This may seem like this is a redundant question; it has yet to be discovered why people displace aggression or insecurities onto their peers.
 Little is known about the origin of entitlement at what point grandiose delusion is passed off as a personality trait.
 If I had to give my most professional opinion my conclusion has been that some people are just not nice people.
 As one of my (most favorite) Attendings once told me: “You cannot speak logic to illogical people”.

 HOW to deal